Taiwing/override/level05/README.md

 This should work, although we have a little problem since some bytes in the shellcode do match uppercase ascii letters.
 If we just put it in our buffer like that these values are going to be modified and the shellcode wont work.
-What we need to do is add null byte after our format string and then our payload.
+What we need to do is add a null byte after our format string and then our payload.
 This will work because `fgets` does not stop on a null byte but either on a newline or an EOF and it will protect our payload since `strlen` will stop on the null byte.